 • What are the main technologies used behind this venture?

-The primary technologies are Bluetooth and Wifi.
+The primary technologies are Bluetooth and Wi-Fi.
 We develop a lot of our stuff in Java and our servers are Linux.
 We are innovating a great deal in the area of Bluetooth by increasing the range and capacity of Bluetooth radios.
-We are doing a lot of work in the area of mesh networking allowing us to improve capacity and scalability of our network.
+We are doing a lot of work in the area of mesh networking allowing us to improve the capacity and scalability of our network.

-• What has been the most easy to use, out of box and helpful technology?
+• What has been the easiest to use, out of the box and most helpful technology?

 I don't think such a thing exists.

-• Are you using lot of open source tool sets for this?
+• Are you using a lot of open-source tool sets for this?

-Yes we use open source tools wherever possible.
+Yes, we use open source tools wherever possible.

 • What is your operating environment (operating system) and what type of database you are using?